Ron Holgate: Career

 By the early 1960s, however, Holgate had gone back to theater, only resuming a regular opera career in the 1970s.
-Roles like the narcissistic Miles Gloriosus in A Funny Thing Happened on the Way to the Forum (which he originated in the show's Broadway premiere) led to him developing a reputation for what Frank Rich called "vain ladies' men."
+Roles like the narcissistic Miles Gloriosus in A Funny Thing Happened on the Way to the Forum (which he originated in the show's Broadway premiere) led to him developing a reputation for what Frank Rich called his portrayal of "vain ladies' men."

 Until 2005, he worked regularly on and Off-Broadway, in regional theatre, and in over a dozen national and international tours.
 As an opera singer, Holgate played leading roles in La Boheme, Don Giovanni, and the world premiere of Philip Marshall, among many others.
 He had an active career as a concert singer, which included performances at Carnegie Hall and a Broadway revue with his first wife, Dorothy Collins (1926–1994).
 He and Collins were married from 1966-77.
 He was featured in the first concert devoted to Stephen Sondheim's work.

 Holgate appeared as Richard Henry Lee in 1776.
 Although he had only one song, "The Lees of Old Virginia", and a scant few lines of additional dialogue, he earned that season's Tony Award as Best Featured Actor in a Musical.

 Critic Walter Kerr commented that "there is simply no stopping Mr. Holgate as he explodes with the sheer happiness of having come to exist."
 (Holgate and fellow 1776 performer William Daniels were nominated in the same, supporting category.
 Daniels turned down the nomination, because he felt that his role as John Adams was clearly the lead.)

 Holgate created the role of the vain opera star Tito Morelli in Lend Me a Tenor.
 He was Buffalo Bill Cody in the 1999 revised edition of Annie Get Your Gun starring Bernadette Peters and Tom Wopat, and in the early 2000s he toured as Caldwell B. Cladwell in the first national tour of the musical Urinetown.
 Later in 1999, he played Harrison Howell in the Broadway revival of Kiss Me, Kate; as an inside joke, when he made his initial appearance, the orchestra played the intro to "The Lees of Old Virginia," which roused hearty laughter from audience members who remembered his signature role.

 Holgate has few film and television credits.
 He played Lee again in the film 1776, and was featured in the straight-to-video Men of Means.
 He has acted occasionally in daytime soap operas, including Another World, Guiding Light, and One Life to Live.